abderelmalki-jpg/ch7AL/README.md

 **CRITICAL: The maps, image recognition, and price submission features will NOT work until you replace the placeholder values with real, valid API keys.**

+---

+### Troubleshooting Google Maps Error (`ApiTargetBlockedMapError`)

+If your map displays an error message stating that it's blocked, it's likely due to the API key restrictions in your Google Cloud project.
+To fix this:

+1. Go to the **Google Cloud Console** > **APIs & Services** > **Credentials**.
+2. Select your Google Maps API key.
+3. Under **Application restrictions**, ensure that you have selected **HTTP referrers (web sites)**.
+4. In the **Website restrictions** section, add the domains where your app is hosted.
+For development in this environment, you should add:
+    *   `*.cloudworkstations.dev`
+5. If you are deploying to production, add your production domain as well (e.g., `your-app-name.web.app`).

+This will explicitly authorize your application to use the API key.

+---

 ### 2. Install Dependencies
 ```bash
 npm install